Burak Akçapar: Diplomatic career

-In 2009, Portland State University published Dr. Akcapar’s paper on IR theory entitled "The Mutual Existence of Nascent and Senescent of World Order", which has set out a theoretical model to identify and chart change in international system.
-The model suggested 10 hypotheses which Dr. Akcapar believed would delineate and determine change in how the international society organized and interacted.
+In 2009, Portland State University published Dr. Akçapar’s paper on IR theory entitled "The Mutual Existence of Nascent and Senescent of World Order", which has set out a theoretical model to identify and chart change in international system.
+The model suggested 10 hypotheses which Dr. Akçapar believed would delineate and determine change in how the international society organized and interacted.
 Accordingly: